5.7x28mm vs. 223 Rem: Which Is Better For CQB?

 Due to the Gun Control Act of 1968, armor-piercing ammo capable of being fired in a handgun is illegal in the United States.
 The ATF has unconstitutionally expanded on this ban with some rifle rounds as well, primarily the 2014 banning of the importation of Russian 7N6 5.45x39mm ammo.

 FNH initially developed the 5.7x28 for NATO forces only.
-But after they saw the civilian applications for the round, they developed a sporting cartridge that worked around the ATF’s restriction on armor-piercing handgun ammo.
+But after they realized the civilian applications for the round, they developed a sporting cartridge that worked around the ATF’s restriction on armor-piercing handgun ammo.

 The sale of this ammo to American civilians is prohibited by law, so FNH reduced the muzzle velocity of their sporting ammo to inhibit its armor-piercing ability.
-The ATF ruled that this ammo was acceptable, and is why it is legal to purchase 5.7x28 in the United States.
+The ATF ruled that this ammo was acceptable, and is why it is legal to purchase it in the United States.

 Trajectory